remy/remysharp.com/public/blog/notes-on-porting-my-pebble-app-to-sdk-3.md

 ## Developing for APLITE *and* BASALT

-I've got an origial (kickstarter) Pebble and a Pebble Time.
+I've got an original (kickstarter) Pebble and a Pebble Time.
 I'm used to deploying to devices (rather than emulators, though I'll come on to this).

 However, I found (after a *lot* of failure) that you can't develop for more than one Pebble device at a time.
 Importantly, on the phone Pebble app (be it Pebble or Pebble Time) **you can only have one watch enabled for development**.

 The workaround is to keep switching between the two apps, flipping the developer checkbox.

 Or...use the emulator on the command line.
-It's pretty solid, and conviently you can have both the BASALT *and* APLITE running side by side (as you seen from my shots above).
+It's pretty solid, and conveniently you can have both the BASALT *and* APLITE running side by side (as you seen from my shots above).

 ## UI tweaks